 A star rating is a rating question that lets people rate a product or service with a number of stars.
 The number of stars can vary from 5 to 10 stars.
 A star rating question is a type of rating question that allows users to rank attributes on a scale represented with stars, instead of radio buttons or checkboxes.
-A star rating can be used when asking for general opinions, emoji or smiley rating are more suitable when asking about emotions or sentiments.
+A star rating can be used when asking for general opinions and emoji or smiley rating icons are more suitable when asking about emotions or sentiments.

 Research has shown that the maximal information from one-dimensional subjective ratings is obtained with 5 to 7 equally distanced ranked choices or in this case stars.